January 2023 Indie Next List

 About the Author

 Armando Lucas Correa is an award-winning journalist, editor, author, and the recipient of several awards from the National Association of Hispanic Publications and the Society of Professional Journalism.
-He is the author of the international bestseller The German Girl, which is now being published in thirteen languages, The Sister’s Tale, and The Night Traveler.
-He lives in New York City with his partner and their three children.
+He is the author of the international bestseller The German Girl, which is now being published in seventeen languages and has sold more than one million copies; The Daughter’s Tale; and The Night Traveler, for which he was awarded the Cintas Foundation Creative Writing Fellowship.
+He lives in New York City with his husband and their three children.
 Visit ArmandoLucasCorrea.com.

 “In The Night Travelers, Armando Lucas Correa returns to the tragedy of Nazi Germany.
 The Night Travelers depicts the dangers mixed race people faced under the Nuremberg Race Laws of the 1930s, and the fateful voyage of the St Louis liner to Cuba.
 Based on historical events, Armando has written a tale of love and survival, and the trauma of displacement in a new land as secrets and pain of the past follow new generations.
 A very good read.” —Maya Lee, co-author of The Nazis Knew My Name